Eleanor Owen: Early life

 When she was a young child, the DeVito family moved to Balmville, a small hamlet overlooking the Hudson River in upstate New York.
 The DeVito children attended school together in a small, three-room school house.
 Following an academic assessment in elementary school, Eleanor advanced a couple of levels, graduating early.

 In summer 1936, DeVito was responsible for the care of her younger siblings and decided to take them all to a local swimming hole to cool off.
-She parked the car on the far side of railroad tracks from the water.
+She parked the car on the far side of the railroad tracks from the water.
 After a day of enjoyment, she called for each child to jump in the car for the drive home and honked the car horn, hoping they would hurry along.
 Unbeknownst to her, a train was coming.
 Her six-year-old brother, Charles, was killed instantly while crossing the railroad tracks.
 "It took me a long time to accept the fact that I was responsible for that, but it did happen, and I had to come to terms with it."